Comprehension is meta-understanding, which innately disrupts paradigm even more effectively than it does ignorance.

 It is not simplicity, but rather the reduction of complicatedness, which is indeed the true scientific virtue.
 Never accept the ‘simple’ – the pining, explaining, and debunking of the fake skeptic.
 Abduction is a square peg of philosophy we keep trying to hammer into the round hole of science, because it affords us comfort in avoiding the painful ‘blue balls’ of skepticism or dissonance.

-As is common inside many of the threads which I initiate on Twitter, followers will understandingly ask me to re-express my concept in simpler terms.
+As is common inside many of the threads which I initiate on Twitter, followers will understandably ask me to re-express my concept in simpler terms.
 The typical petitioning tweet might involve some variation on sayings loosely attributed to Einstein or Feynman pertaining to simplicity, of the ilk ‘You can recognize truth by its beauty and simplicity’ or ‘If you cannot express it in simple form, you do not truly understand it.’1 However, the most common version of this type of response by far is, ‘Explain it to me like I was five years old.’
 Many people as it turns out, refuse the hard work of cognition, opting instead for having things explained to them.
-My regular readers are well aware of my Wittgenstein aversion to ‘explainers’ (science ‘enthusiasts’ and ‘critical thinkers’).
+My regular readers are well aware of my contention that the signature trait of propaganda resides in its exploitation of desires for ‘simplicity’ in message, as well as my Wittgenstein aversion to ‘explainers’ (science ‘enthusiasts’ and ‘critical thinkers’).
 Herein, I will do my best to describe an important principle in this regard, but not explain to you what you should think.

 Only describe, don’t explain.~ Ludwig Wittgenstein, Tractatus Logico-Philosophicus